Homemade Bourbon Vanilla Extract

 In a nutshell, vanilla extract is made by soaking vanilla beans in ethanol (i.e. alcohol).
 Over time, the fragrant vanilla flavor is extracted from the vanilla beans as they sit in the alcohol — hence the name vanilla extract.

 Vanilla extract can be purchased from any major grocery store in the US.
-I’ve purchased my fair share of vanilla extract over the years, but DIY vanilla extract is so much better!
+I’ve purchased my fair share of vanilla extract over the years, but DIY vanilla extract is so much better.
+And vanilla extract made with bourbon is my all-time favorite!

 You need very few kitchen tools to prepare your own vanilla extract from scratch.
 The main thing to remember is to wash the glass bottles before filling them with the bourbon vanilla!
 The alcohol will sterilize the jars, but obviously you want everything to be squeaky clean beforehand.